Legal Risk Stories

 Butler Snow lawyers removed from Alabama prison case over fake ChatGPT citations

 On July 23, 2025, U.S. District Judge Anna Manasco sanctioned three Butler Snow lawyers after filings in an Alabama prison case cited authorities that did not exist.
 The court found the lawyers had used ChatGPT for legal research, failed to verify the output, removed all three from the case, ordered broad disclosure of the sanctions order to clients and courts, and referred the matter to the Alabama State Bar.
-It was not just another fake citation incident.
-It was a fake citation incident attached to one of the firms Alabama pays to defend its prison system in high-stakes civil rights litigation.
+The sanction carried extra weight because the fake citations were attached to one of the firms Alabama pays to defend its prison system in high-stakes civil rights litigation.

 Georgia appeals court fined a divorce lawyer after fake AI-like citations reached the order itself